Updated October 2025.

-In an office environment, unfortunately this often means stripping out everything that your business put in the office when fitting it out.
+In an office environment, this often means stripping out everything that your business chose to install in the office when fitting it out.

 That could include partitions, floor coverings, workstations, joinery and so on.
 It can be an enormous headache, especially when landlords become pedantic over the condition of the building.